uc-cdis/metadata-service/docs/metadata_adapters.md

 For a fully working configuration file to pull sample data from [gen3.datacommons.io](gen3.datacommon.io) is [here](sample_aggregate_mds_config.json).

-Any number of adapters can be added to a configuration file as long as the key per adapter is unique.
+Any number of adapters can be added to a configuration file as long as the commons name (used as a key) per adapter is unique.
 ### Parameters

 The parameters of an adapter are: